genesiscommunitysuccess/docs/docs/03_server/05_access-control/08_authorisation.md

 * **name** - The entity (and table name) we're dealing with
 * **maxEntries** - Max number of entries to read on initial scan
 * **idField** - The account ID
-* **updateOn** xml block - We want to re-evaluate the auth entries (entities and users) when the TAG table is updated, just in case we make a user sales officer/asset manager.
+* **updateOn** xml block - we want to re-evaluate the auth entries (entities and users) when the TAG table is updated, just in case we make a user sales officer/asset manager.

 As mentioned above, we will also refresh when either the `ENTITY`, `USER` or `USER_ATTRIBUTES` tables are updated.
 You will need to define `updateOnUserFields` (see further down) to ensure user data updates are triggered.